NetApp/beegfs/roles/beegfs_client/README.md

 BeeGFS Client Role
 ------------------

-Installs the BeeGFS Client.
-Deployed the non-DKMS version by default, but can be set to deploy the DKMS version instead.

-Optionally can mount one or more BeeGFS file systems, or the same BeeGFS file system multiple times.
+Installs the BeeGFS Client and optionally mounts one or more BeeGFS file systems, or the same BeeGFS file system multiple times.

 Prerequisites
 -------------

 * When installing the BeeGFS client to Ubuntu, the ca-certificates package must be installed, or an error like the following will occur when attempting to add the BeeGFS repository using apt: `Certificate verification failed: The certificate is NOT trusted.
 The certificate chain uses expired certificate.
 Could not handshake: Error in the certificate verification.
 [IP: 178.254.21.65 443]`.
+If you still get this error with ca-certificates installed try updating the package.

 Supported Tags
 --------------